multimethods/multimethods.github.io/content/events/perspectives2023_ws/index.md

 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.
 editable: false  # Allow visitors to edit the page?
 Supported by the Page, Post, and Docs content types.

-event: "3rd Workshop: Perspectives on the Evaluation of Recommender Systems (PERSPECTIVES 2023)"
+event: "3rd Workshop: Perspectives on the Evaluation of Recommender Systems (PERSPECTIVES 2023), co-located with RecSys 2023"
 event_url: "https://perspectives-ws.github.io/2023/"

 location: Suntec Convention Centre and Online